-Functions and Modules- Calling Functions, The math Module, The Main Module, Program Format and Structure and Running a Script from a Terminal Command Prompt - Iteration - for loop - Selection - Boolean Type, Comparisons, and Boolean Expressions, if-else Statements, One-Way Selection Statements, Multi-way if Statements, Logical Operators and Compound Boolean Expressions, Short- Circuit Evaluation and Testing Selection Statements - Conditional Iteration - while loop
+Functions and Modules- Calling Functions - math Module, The Main Module, Program Format and Structure and Running a Script from a Terminal Command Prompt - Control Statements: Looping and Branching Statements.

 Unit III: Strings and Text Files

 Strings-Accessing Characters and Substrings in Strings - Data Encryption - Strings and Number Systems and String Methods- Text Files-Text Files and Format - Writing Text to a File - Writing Numbers to a File - Reading Text from a File - Reading Numbers from a File and Accessing and Manipulating Files and Directories on Disk.